Pencarrow: Description

 The oldest parts of the house probably date from the late 17th or early 18th century, although there was earlier building on the site.
 The south and east façades are stuccoed stone rubble and brick, while the north side is stone rubble.
 The west side is built of dressed slate stone with a moulded plinth.
 The roofs are slate with hipped ends on the south and east fronts.

 The surrounding woodlands and gardens, laid out by Sir William Molesworth, the 8th Baronet, between 1831 and 1835, now contain 160 species of specimen conifers, 700 species of rhododendrons and 60 species of camellias, and an Italian garden, a granite rockery and lake.
 Araucaria araucana derives its popular name of "monkey puzzle tree" from what happened when a young specimen of it at Pencarrow was shown to a group of friends of the owner; one of them made the remark "It would puzzle a monkey to climb that"; as the species had no existing popular name, first 'monkey puzzler', then 'monkey puzzle' stuck.

 Stone cross head

 A stone cross head at Pencarrow was described by Arthur Langdon (1896).
 It was found c.
 1870 on the estate and afterwards set up in the grounds.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held at Pencarrow in the 1800s.